Interstate Commission on the Potomac River Basin

 1943 – The Commission publishes its first report on the condition of basin waters.

-1946 – ICPRB defines a set of “Minimum Water Quality Criteria” by which means Potomac streams and waterways may be judged suitable or unsuitable for several principal water uses.
-VA creates a State Water Control Board.
-The PA State Chamber of Commerce forms a Stream Pollution Abatement Committee, and the state begins the planning phase of sewerage construction.
-ICPRB completes an intensive survey of industrial pollution.
+1946 – ICPRB defines a set of “Minimum Water Quality Criteria” by which means Potomac streams and waterways may be judged suitable or unsuitable for several principal water uses. • Virginia creates a State Water Control Board. • The Pennsylvania State Chamber of Commerce forms a Stream Pollution Abatement Committee, and the state begins the planning phase of sewerage construction. • ICPRB completes an intensive survey of industrial pollution.

-1947 – MD’s Water Pollution Control Commission is created.
+1947 – Marland’s Water Pollution Control Commission is created.

 1949 – Conditions on the Shenandoah have “radically” improved since a year ago; credit is given ICPRB for its coordination with local authorities.
 The WV Board of Health is created with responsibilities for sewage disposal.